iclr-blogposts/2024/_pages/submitting.md

     **Make sure to omit any identifying information for the review process.**

 3. To render your website locally, you can build a docker container via `$ ./bin/docker_run.sh` to serve your website locally.
-    Alternatively, you can setup your loval environment to render the website via conventional `$ bundle exec jekyll serve` commands.
+    Alternatively, you can setup your local environment to render the website via conventional `$ bundle exec jekyll serve --future` commands.
     More information for both of these configuratoins can be found in the [Local Serving](#local-serving) section.

 4. To submit your website, create a pull request to the main repository.
 Make sure that this PR's title is `_posts/2024-05-07-[SUBMISSION NAME]`.
 Make sure to tag your PR with the `submission` label.
 This will trigger a GitHub Action that will build your blogpost and write the host's URL in a comment to your PR.